gitter-lab/pria-ams-enamine/README.md

 Contains source code for preprocessing the raw AMS library in similar fashion to the training dataset.
 This is to ensure that the features are generated in the same manner.

-## Taylor-Butine Custom Implementation
+## Taylor-Butina Implementation

-The Taylor-Butina custom implementation can be found [here](https://github.com/gitter-lab/active-learning-drug-discovery/blob/master/active_learning_dd/utils/generate_bt_clustering.py).
+The Taylor-Butina implementation can be found [here](https://github.com/gitter-lab/active-learning-drug-discovery/blob/master/active_learning_dd/utils/generate_bt_clustering.py).